underscoreio/essential-slick/src/pages/3-modifying.md

 Create a method that will insert a message, but if it is the first message in the database, automatically insert the message "First!" before it.

-Use your knowledge of action combinators to achieve this.
+Use your knowledge of the `flatMap` action combinator to achieve this.

 <div class="solution">
 There are two elements to this problem: